 DO use a broom or leaf blower for light snow.
 If snow is fluffy and less than four inches deep, it’s easy to brush away with a simple broom rather than risking scratching your deck with a shovel.
 Or if you have one available, use a leaf blower.

 DON’T shatter ice on your deck.
 Banging and chopping at ice on your deck can seriously hurt the deck boards with scratches and gouges, even if you’re using a plastic shovel.

 DO use the right ice melting product for your deck type.
-Salt and calcium chloride are considered safe for composite decks like Timbertech and Trex.
-But with wood, you have to be careful when choosing an ice removal product.
-Check what products are safe for your material.
-However, do not use ice melting products on a deck that is above any landscaping as those products may kill plant life.
+Calcium chloride is considered safe for composite decks like Timbertech and Trex, but products using sodium chloride can cause damage, especially to wood decks and steps.
+Check what products are safe for your material; look for the phrases “safe for concrete” and “will not kill grass.”
+However, using any ice melting products on a deck that is above any landscaping may kill plant life.